 The Counseling Services staff all have extensive clinical experience working with college students.
 Counselors are available to help students resolve personal concerns that interfere with their academic progress, social development, and overall life satisfaction at Penn College.

 Short term individual counseling is offered to help students gain a deeper understanding of the sources of their difficulties.
-These insights are then translated into plans for action that the student can carry out in his/her daily life.
+These insights are then translated into plans of action that the student can carry out in their daily life.